SmoothOperator/smoothoperator.github.io/index.md

 ---

 ### Housekeeping!
 V25
-See what I've been up to in the last 10 years or so in this [2014-2024 unsorted photogallery]([samples/listings-page](https://photos.app.goo.gl/z1X7arV6D6iKYqBN8)) a lot of "artistic process" and weird oops photos.
+I made a [2014-2024 unsorted photogallery]([samples/listings-page](https://photos.app.goo.gl/z1X7arV6D6iKYqBN8)) just for you!
+There's a lot of "creative process" and weird oops photos, POV projects, my days at ProtoBuilds some visual asethetics.
+If you a what-am-I-looking-at feel browsing through those - Mission accomplished?
+But seriously, enjoy.

 [Listing Pages](samples/listings-page)